Slowers-Team/Slowers-App/README.md

 ## Starting the application locally

+There are two ways to run the application locally: the first one in more traditional way of installing and building application locally and the second one uses Docker containers.

+### Run by installing and building locally

 1. Run MongoDB either online in MongoDB Atlas ([Instructions in Finnish](https://fullstackopen.com/osa3/tietojen_tallettaminen_mongo_db_tietokantaan#mongo-db)/[English](https://fullstackopen.com/en/part3/saving_data_to_mongo_db#mongo-db)) or locally on your computer ([Instructions in English](https://www.mongodb.com/docs/manual/administration/install-community))
 2. Inside the `frontend` directory, install the dependencies using the command `npm install`
 3. Pick one: